 Poll: Which of these romantic couple has the best dynamic?
 Vote Now!

-Author has written 26 stories for Harry Potter, Legend of Korra, Pokémon, Hunger Games, Percy Jackson and the Olympians, Speak, Inuyasha, Gravity Falls, and Hey Arnold.
+Author has written 29 stories for Harry Potter, Legend of Korra, Pokémon, Hunger Games, Percy Jackson and the Olympians, Speak, Inuyasha, Gravity Falls, Hey Arnold, Web Shows, and Samurai Jack.

 I am an aspiring author and I may not have to much time for Fanfiction.
 But I will try, mark my words.
 My old account, InvisibleFirebendingNinja, is still up but it is retired.
 I also have an account on FiMfiction, which is where all my pony-related stories goes.